 I have established coding guidelines in several teams and I’ve found that the first thing you have to do is making sure that everybody in the team understands why coding guidelines are so beneficial.
 When everyone is convinced you can continue with the next step: Make and present a first draft to the team that contains the topics and some high level descriptions of the coding guidelines.
 I’ve created a list summarizing the points which seemed to be important to me and I shared the list with the whole team, asking them to give comments.

 When all developers have had their time to think about my suggestions I called a meeting.
 If the team is small then everybody should attend.
 For huge teams it might be okay to invite only a few representatives.
 In the meeting we discussed all my points and added points which were important to other developers.
 We agreed on every point on the list by using the Consensus method which is described in this blog post about Boosting the Quality of Team Decisions.
 After agreeing on the guidelines the next step was to implement them.

 How to implement the coding guidelines

 It is important that the guidelines, you have agreed on, are accessible for every developer in the team.
 New team members have to be introduced to the guidelines and of course every team mate can make proposals to improve the guidelines at any time.

 You don’t have to change the whole code base of existing projects just to fit the guidelines.
 That would probably be too much work at once.
 Instead you should apply the new guidelines for every new line of code you write and for every part of the code you touch.
 Pull requests should not be merged if the code doesn’t conform to the guidelines.

 Have you ever tried to establish coding guidelines in your team?
 What have you learned?
-Please tell us about your experiences in the comments section below!
+Please tell us about your experiences on Twitter!